Shaker-maker/cybersecurity-labs-progress/README.md

 # Cybersecurity Labs Progress

 This repository documents my hands-on practice in cybersecurity using educational labs.
-The goal is to strengthen my penetration testing, ethical hacking, and secure coding skills in preparation for a cybersecurity internship in May 2026.
+The goal is to strengthen my penetration testing, ethical hacking, and secure coding skills in preparation for a cybersecurity.

 ---